P.O. Box 1682

 The world game remains especially popular with children and teenagers as FFS work hard to implement grassroots programmes.

-In March 2020, Lupe ole Soaga SC created a slice of history for the nation as they became the first Samoan club to win a game in the group stages of the OFC Champions League when they toppled Fijian team Ba FC 4-3 in Tahiti.
+In March 2020, Lupe Ole Soaga SC created a slice of history for the nation when they became the first Samoan club to win a game in the group stages of the OFC Champions League when they toppled Fijian team Ba FC 4-3 in Tahiti.